noufzumaia/xrwvm-fullstack_developer_capstone1/README.md

 Run the following command to build the client: npm run build

+## Set up the Cars Inventory microservice
+Open a terminal and switch to cd xrwvm-fullstack_developer_capstone/server/carsInventory

+Install all required packages: npm install

+Build the nodeapp
+  docker build . -t nodeapp
+Start the server
+  docker-compose up
+Launch the application on Port 3050 (Using 'Launch application') - You should see 'Welcome to the Mongoose API'

 ### Optional:
 ## Run Sentiment Analysis Microservice
 1. In the code engine CLI, change to server/djangoapp/microservices directory